fabulousDesigns/fabulousDesigns/README.md

 <br/>
 <br/>
-I'm a freelance Web Developer with speciaty in back-End development,functionality,UX Design, and Search engine Optimization.
+I'm a freelance Web Developer with speciaty in Front-End development,functionality,UX Design, and Search engine Optimization.
 I am outgoing, dedicated,and open-minded.
 I get across to people and adjust to changes easily.
 Its my belief that someone should work on developing their professional skills and learning new things all the time.
 <br/>
 <br/>